 It is not always obvious!

 Bullying takes many forms.
-Whilst most people see bullying in it’s physical form whereby one child might try to choke another (one example), there is also the mental form of bullying which is often unseen, or unnoticed by those who aren’t directly involved such as one child calling the other child fat (another example).
-One of the biggest forms of bullying now is cyber-bullying.
+Whilst most people see bullying in it’s physical form whereby one child might try to choke another (one example), there is also the mental form of bullying which is often unseen, Mental bullying can often go by unnoticed by those who aren’t directly involved, for example when one child calls the other child ‘fat (another example).
+One of the biggest forms of bullying now, however, is cyber-bullying.
 Fortunately mine are still too young, but this is personally terrifying for me!

-Some might say that the unseen scars of mental and emotional bullying are far worse than those affected by physical violence, but surely if you are a victim of physical bullying you will have mental and emotional scarring too?
+Some might say that the unseen scars of mental and emotional bullying are far worse than those affected by physical violence.
+Surely if you are a victim of physical bullying you will have mental and emotional scarring too?
 That’s just my point of view.

 The ‘blame game’!

 Can we cut our teachers some slack!?!
 Teachers cannot possibly know everything that goes on at school.
 It’s impossible.
-Whether that teacher has 20 children in their class, or 35 or even more, it is impossible for that one teacher to be aware of everything that is happening to each and every child.
+Whether that teacher has 20 children in their class, or 35 or even more, it is impossible for that one teacher to be aware of everything that is happening to each and every child, all the time.